NEED HELP? CONTACT A CASEWORKER Caseworker Contact Form OR CONTACT THE SRC LEGAL SERVICE SRC Legal Service

 It is important that you enrol for the semester and continue attending classes until you receive an outcome.
 There are three possible outcomes:

-The Faculty are convinced that you will be able to successfully complete your degree and will not fail any more units of study.
-If you pass all your units of study for two consecutive semesters, you will be taken off the progression register.
+The Faculty believes that you will be able to successfully complete your degree and will not fail any more units.

 1. You have not shown good cause and will be excluded

-1. You have not shown good cause but can re-enrol with conditions
+1. You have not shown good cause but are permitted to re-enrol with conditions

 Some Helpful Resources